isomerpages/moe-angmokiosec/_amksian-experience/2025 Sec One Registration/Purchase of School Uniforms.md

 third_nav_title: 2025 Sec One Registration
 ---
 #### Purchase of School Uniforms
-Students are strongly encouraged to purchase their school uniforms online and self-collect in school on the dates and timings stated below.
+Students are strongly encouraged to purchase their school uniforms online.